MSFTJesseLiu/Neo4j-Exploration/README.md

    ON CREATE SET p.age = person.age, p.children = size(person.children)
 ```
 - Docker Version instead of VM

+## Facebook
+FB or Linkedin does over a billion reads and a couple million writes per second to their graph, so Neo4j with ACID constrain is not idea for them, for our graph, we probably only write to our graph once a week.

 ## Consulting Contact
 - Shawn.Elliott@microsoft.com (Cloud architect appear in Neo4j-Azure video)